Working in the tutoring field, one of the most common questions I am asked by friends, family, and prospective clients is, “Does my kid need a tutor?”

 Has tutoring been recommended?

-Many parents come to tutoring based on advice from a teacher, guidance counsellor, child psychologist, or other educational professional who has worked closely with their child.
+Many parents come to tutoring based on advice from a teacher, guidance counsellor, child psychologist, or another educational professional who has worked closely with their child.

 Is your child is struggling with homework?

 If your son or daughter is having trouble completing homework and is struggling with the overall curriculum, extra help may be warranted.

 Is your child reaching his or her potential?